 The automation part

 “Automation” can be a mushy term.
-It’s a word many of us play fast and loose with as we describe a wide range of activities and technologies, from the highly complex (such as artificial intelligence automation) to the relatively simple (such as automated email).
+It’s a word many of us play fast and loose with as we describe a wide range of activities and technologies, from the highly complex (such as artificial intelligence automation) to the relatively simple (such as vacation response in our email).

 IBM provides a succinct definition.
 According to them, automation “is a term for technology applications where human input is minimized.”
 In other words, automation conserves human time and energy.